cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 Here again we can interpolate the lowest degree polynomial `p` for which `p(j)` is the value of the `j`-th call to `Range2` in the validity circuit.
-Each validity circuit defines a sub-circuit that encapsulates its non-affine functionality.
+Each validity circuit defines a sub-circuit that encapsulates its non-affine arithmetic operations.
 We refer to this sub-circuit as the "gadget".

 This idea provides the needed functionality, but it has one more problem: it is possible for a malicious Client to produce a gadget polynomial `p` that would